Your employee has handed in their notice. Are they just a bad egg? Maybe you’ve decided their time with the company has simply run its course?

 While historically these have been difficult to turn into insights, text analytics software can now process language and sentiment analysis to allow you to automatically analyse 10,000s of open text responses.

 This then creates topics, themes and trends to allow you to spot patterns and interpret the data.

 Typically, only about a third of employees leaving an organisation complete an exit interview.
 Given the importance of the information, it’s in every organisations best interest to improve response rates.

 The most basic suggestion is to make sure that exit interviews are a priority and to encourage managers and exiting employees to complete them.
-There are also a few rules of thumb to increase response rates:

 - Make the exit interview part of the standard off-boarding process and use automated systems to reduce the workload